Project Overview

 💻 eLearning Development

-Building flexible, scalable learning modules using models like ADDIE, SAM, and UX principles — always thinking about what actually helps people learn and retain.
+Building flexible, scalable learning modules using models like ADDIE, SAM, and UX principles, always asking what actually helps people learn and retain.

 📅 Project Coordination